Norecipes - Elevating Everyday Meals

 Skin-on chicken leg deboned.

-In Japan, skin-on boneless chicken thighs are the most popular cut of chicken, and they're used in most of the chicken recipes on this site.
-It's a flavorful, juicy cut, and when prepared well, the skin turns into a crisp crackling shell that's loaded with umami.
+Skin-on boneless chicken thighs are the most popular cut of poultry in Asia, which is why I use them in a lot of recipes on this site.
+It's a flavorful, juicy cut, and when prepared well, the skin turns into a crisp, crackling shell that's loaded with umami.

 • Why Debone Chicken Thighs?